Algiers expedition (1519): Aftermath

-When Charles V offered ransom for the captured officers, Barbarossa had all of them executed.
-When Barbarossa was offered another sum of money for the return of the bodies, he had them thrown into the sea so that “If the relatives of any of the dead came to Algiers, they would not know the burial place of their father or brother, nor be able to see the ashes, but only the waves.”
+Barbarossa was furious after his brother's death in 1518 and had little intent to ransom the prisoners.
+When Charles V offered ransom for the captured prisoners, Barbarossa had all of them executed.
+When Barbarossa was offered another sum of money for the return of the bodies, he had them thrown into the sea so that “if the relatives of any of the dead came to Algiers, they would not know the burial place of their father or brother, nor be able to see the ashes, but only the waves.”